ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 Build System
 ############

-The build system is a fundamental tool when it comes to packaging Python libraries.
-It allows to generate distribution files which can be shared with users and developers.
+The build system is a fundamental tool for packaging Python libraries.
+It generates distribution files that can be shared with users and developers.

-The Build System
+Artifacts
 ================

 The build-system allows maintainers to generate artifacts for their Python libraries.
-The word artifacts refers to both wheel and source files:
+Here, `artifacts` refers to both wheel and source files:

 - ``Wheel files`` have the ``*.whl`` file extension.
 - ``Source files`` have the ``*.tar.gz`` or ``*.zip`` extension.

-These are the files to be uploaded to `PyPI`_ when releasing a new version of a PyAnsys project.
+These are the files to upload to `PyPI`_ when releasing a new version of a PyAnsys project.

 .. warning::